hackclub/hackclub/workshops/discord_bot_saveMessages/README.md

 }
 client.msgs[message.author.id][keyVal] = messageVal
 ```
 If the user does not exist in the json, we are adding them.
-We are doing this based on id rather than username.
+We are doing this based on id rather than username because every id is unique.
-Then we are adding the message under the user id in the json.
+Then, we are adding the message under the user id in the json.

 Now let's add the user to the json file.
 ```js